The MayaTech Corporation Internship Program

 Qualifications: Candidate must have research experience that includes some data collection, coding, data analysis (descriptive and cross-tabulations, at a minimum); searching the literature systematically using search engines and other Web-based tools; good writing and oral communication skills; a basic understanding of evaluation and research methods; good organizational skills and sense of teamwork; excellent attention to detail; and good facility and working knowledge of the Microsoft Windows Office Suite including Word, Excel, and PowerPoint.
 Working knowledge and experience with End Note or a Reference Manager-like application and familiarity with SPSS or qualitative analysis (manually or with software applications) will allow maximum opportunity for learning.
 Undergraduate and graduate students at any level considered, but successful completion of at least one upper-level social science, behavioral science, or public health course is recommended.

-2. Demonstrate proficiency in using at least one search engine to conduct a systematic literature review.
+- Demonstrate proficiency in using multiple search engines to conduct a systematic literature review.